edgerunner/elm-behavioral/README.md

 ## How

-This repo is just fresh `elm init` and README.
+This is just a fresh repo with `elm init`.
 Please fork it and to submit the challenge create a PR with your solution.
 For running it use whatever you want (it can be just an `elm reactor`).

 ## What